lemlac/mulem/docs/reference.md

 d = [0, ...a <> b, 5, ...c, 6]  -- == [0, 1, 2, 3, 0, 1, 2, 3, 4, 5, 1, 2, 3, 0, 1, 2, 3, 4, 6]
 ```

-If you spread an array into a tuple, the type must be known at compile-time and the tuple must have compatible components.
+If you spread an array into a tuple, the type must be known and the tuple must have compatible components.
 Positional components will map to array indexes or iterator yields based on where the spread is placed inside the tuple.
 If the tuple runs out of space, the spread will be truncated.
 This works similar to variadic parameters in functions.

 ```
 ThreeInts :: (int, int, int)